masher2/theme-changer/README.md

 Reads from a config file a list of wallpapers, gets one randomly according to the theme that it's setting and pipe it into `feh` to change it.

+After changing the wallpaper it also calls `betterlockscreen -u` with the same wallpaper to update the lockscreen too.
+This is done as the last step as it's the most time consuming.

 My config file looks something like this:

 ```